IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 - Acrylic Layers can snap easily.
 Handle with care, and take your time peeling the protective film.
 - Build from the bottom-upwards (refer to below "Build Guide with Pictures").
 - Don’t start peeling and building the case till the PCB and Plate are soldered together.
 This minimizes the time for exposed acrylic to accumulate dust.
+- Do not wipe with isopropyl alcohol.
+This damages the acrylic and causes it to fracture.
-- Wiping down each layer of acrylic is recommended to minimize dust and the risk of ElectroStatic Discharge (EST).
+- Wiping down each layer of acrylic with a damp cloth is recommended to minimize dust and the risk of ElectroStatic Discharge (EST).
 - Some surfaces have protective film on both sides.
 Acrylic with brown-film only has protection on 1 side.
 - To make the peeling process easier, tweezers or a hobby blade are convenient to use.
 Sometimes sticky-tape can also be used to help pull film off.
 - The plate also has protective film that needs removing.